harvic3/nodetskeleton/README.md

 ## API Docs generator

-Now API documentation can already be generated automatically through a strategy in the method where the routes are configured.
+Now standardized API documentation can already be generated automatically through a strategy in the method where the routes are configured using Open API.

 The API documentation is done in the initializeRoutes method of each controller as shown below: